Come Fly with Me

 Rhamphorhynchus

-Rhamphorhynchus13 was a long-tailed pterosaur that lived in the Late Jurassic Period.
+Rhamphorhynchus13: Go to reference 13 at the end of the page was a long-tailed pterosaur that lived in the Late Jurassic Period.
 Despite flying and living at the same time as dinosaurs, it belonged to a separate group of archosaurs.

 Not a dinosaur

-icon of an image Rhamphorhynchus muensteri by Oleg Kuznetsov is licensed under CC BY-SA 4.0.
+Rhamphorhynchus muensteri by Oleg Kuznetsov is licensed under CC BY-SA 4.0.

 Artistic reconstruction of the marine reptile Brachauchenius swimming underwater, mouth wide open and catching a squid-like creature, with a streamlined body and large flippers